ARM-software/AVH/DoxyGen/infrastructure/src/github.md

 # GitHub-hosted Runners {#GitHub_hosted}

 The following steps explain how to use **GitHub-hosted runners** with [AWS Marketplace: \prj_name](https://aws.amazon.com/marketplace/pp/prodview-urbpq7yo5va7g).
 The github-hosted runner will run the action on an github-hosted VM instance.
 The [VHT-AMI action](https://github.com/ARM-software/VHT-AMI) controls the remote execution of *builds* and *tests* on Arm Virtual Hardware.
-The plugin manages connection, upload and execution of a test suite on Amazon EC2 Linux instance that runs an \ref AWS "Arm VHT AMI".
+The plugin manages connection, upload and execution of a test suite on Amazon EC2 Linux instance that runs an \ref AWS "AVH AMI".
 It also provides run-control of the EC2 instance itself, starting and stopping on demand.

 ![VHT GitHub action](./images/GitHub-GH-AWS.png "VHT GitHub action for AMI integration")